 Book your reservation through the Stanley Hotel.
-Use this hotel room discount code:
+Use this hotel room discount code: The Stanley Hotel

-Basecamp Activities menu 2017
+Basecamp Winter Activities menu 2018

 There’s a New Way to Play this Winter… And Where We Take You, There Are No Lift Lines, Guaranteed.

 Check out the winter package offerings while staying at the Stanley Hotel.
 Guests can choose from any number of winter outing adventures!
 Check back soon for summer hotel adventure packages.